Last Updated on July 7, 2023 by Rebecca Lake

 The first step in creating a sinking fund is deciding what to save for.

-Once you know what your sinking fund is for, you can set a savings goal.
+Once you know what your sinking fund is for, the next step is deciding how much to save.

 If it’s 10 months until the start of the holiday shopping season, you’d need to save $100 a month.
 If it’s 5 months away, you’d need to save $200 a month instead.